dz/chisel/README.markdown

 	Callable that takes in text and returns formatted text (without Smartypants).
 	Default: FORMAT = lambda text: markdown.markdown(text, ['footnotes',])

+Here's an example of a @step decorator added to chisel.py to generate a colophon page:

+First add the following to TEMPLATES list above:

+	            'colophon': "colophon.html",

+Then, add this below in chisel.py code:

+	@step
+	def generate_colophon(f, e):
+	    """Generate an about page"""
+	    template = e.get_template(TEMPLATES['colophon'])
+	    write_file("colophon.html", template.render(entries=f))

 ## Can I use this to run a site locally, like offline?

 Yes!
 Just navigate to `~/site/www` and run the following to start a simple HTTP server in Terminal: